-All of the Bank's interest-bearing financial assets and liabilities reprice within 5 years (2014: all reprice within 5 years).
+All of the Bank's interest-bearing financial assets and liabilities reprice within 5 years (2015: all interestbearing financial assets and liabilities reprice within 5 years).

 The Bank is exposed to cash flow interest rate risk, principally through assets and liabilities for which interest rates are reset as market rates change.
 Such assets and liabilities are primarily presented in the above table as being repriced in the short-term.
 The Bank is exposed to fair value interest rate risk as a result of assets and liabilities at fixed interest rates.
 Such assets and liabilities are primarily presented in the above table as being repriced in the long-term.
 In practice, interest rates that are contractually fixed on both assets and liabilities are usually renegotiated to reflect current market conditions.